 Well, doesn’t this post title just say it all?
-I hated the fact that I had to tackle this problem on my own Since this is the season of Summer beach vacations, you may find my how-to-clean-your-bathing-suit helpful.
+I hated the fact that I had to tackle this problem on my own 🙂 Since this is the season of Summer beach vacations, you may find my how to clean your bathing suit after a beach visit helpful.

 It was a very long flight back to Atlanta, so this suit was in this bag for approximately 28 hours.
 When I opened the bag, I literally made a very loud gagging sound…it was all I could do to not lose my cookies.
 Be grateful that you weren’t there.
 Honey Bee wouldn’t come near the laundry room.
 It smelled like two live conch and five fish had died in the bag – I couldn’t believe it!
 The suit was dry when I put it into the bag.
 How could this be?

 Plus, this was a brand new bathing suit…you know how hard it is to find a new suit that you really like?!